Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-4.md

     | otherwise                 = "You're a whale, congratulations!"
 ```

-We can make our own max\' function with guards as well.
+We can make our own max' function with guards as well.

 ```hs
 max' :: (Ord a) => a -> a -> a